-The Middle Lake Property ("Middle Lake") is owned 80% by the Company and 20% by Acme Resources Inc. The property is part of the Cluff Lake properties in the western part of the Athabasca Basin in northern Saskatchewan which adjoin the former Cluff Lake Mine site, where over 62 million pounds of U_3O_8 were extracted during a 22-year operating life through a combination of three open pit mines and four underground mines by predecessors of Orano Canada Inc. Middle Lake is located approximately 75 km north of the Triple R deposit in the Patterson Lake South area and about 250 km north along Highway 955 from the town of La Loche.
-The property until recently consisted of one mineral claim totalling 2,416 hectares (5,970 acres).
-On January 22, 2018, the Company acquired two new mineral claims totalling 2,417 hectares (5,972 acres) through staking.
-The property now comprises three mineral claims totalling 4,833 hectares (11,942 acres).
+The Middle Lake Property ("Middle Lake") is owned 80% by ALX and 20% by Matthew J. Mason.
+Middle Lake is part of ALX's group of Cluff Lake properties in the western part of the Athabasca Basin, which adjoin the former Cluff Lake Mine site, where over 62 million pounds of U_3O_8 were extracted during a 22-year operating life through a combination of three open pit mines and four underground mines by predecessors of Orano.
+Middle Lake is located approximately 75 km north of the Triple R deposit in the Patterson Lake South area and about 250 km north of the town of La Loche.
+Middle Lake until recently consisted of one mineral claim totalling 2,416 hectares (5,970 acres).
+On January 22, 2018, the Company acquired two new mineral claims totalling 2,417 hectares (5,972 acres) through staking, and Middle Lake now comprises three mineral claims totalling 4,833 hectares (11,942 acres).

-On September 17, 2014, the Company filed a technical report on SEDAR entitled "Technical Report on the Middle Lake Property, Carswell Structure, Northwest Saskatchewan, Canada" prepared by Dr. Charlie T. Harper, PhD, P.Eng., P.Geo., of Harper Geological Consulting & Exploration.
+On September 17, 2014, ALX filed a technical report on SEDAR entitled "Technical Report on the Middle Lake Property, Carswell Structure, Northwest Saskatchewan, Canada" prepared by Dr. Charlie T. Harper, PhD, P.Eng., P.Geo., of Harper Geological Consulting & Exploration.
 The report summarized drilling carried out in February and March of 2014.
 Dr. Harper is an active field geologist with an extensive work history in the Athabasca Basin, and his recommendations included: